Learning quantum Hamiltonians at any temperature in polynomial time: A proof of feasibility ( Lemma 6.4 )

 where the second equality uses that $q$ is a good approximation to $e^x$.
-We now provide a formal derivation of feasibility of the exponential approximators.
-In the following lemma, we make the above intuition precise, showing that when $q$ is a sufficiently good flat exponential approximation, the above derivation indeed holds up to some small error.
+In the following lemma, we make the above intuition precise, showing that when $q$ is a sufficiently good flat exponential approximation, this derivation indeed holds up to some small error.